-- (a) the Vice-Chancellor (or a duly appointed deputy) who shall be Chair; (b) two persons appointed by the Council; - (c) one person appointed by the Council on the nomination of the Buildings Committee; - (d) three persons appointed by the Colleges Committee.
+- (b) two persons appointed by the Council; - (c) one person appointed by the Council on the nomination of the Buildings Committee; - (d) three persons appointed by the Colleges Committee.

 Members in classes (b)-(d) shall be appointed in the Michaelmas Term to serve for six years from 1 January following their appointment.